Salford City F.C.: 2008–2009: The Great Escape

 A second win of the season finally came in March, when new signing Steve Foster scored all five goals in a 5–3 away win at Lancaster City.
-This was followed three days later by Salford's worst ever defeat, an 8–1 shellacking from Wakefield, a game where Salford went into the break level before conceding seven second-half goals.
+This was followed three days later by defeat, an 8–1 shellacking from Wakefield, a game where Salford went into the break level before conceding seven second-half goals.
 Their first victory of the season at Moor Lane came at the end of March, a 1–0 win against Bamber Bridge also marking Salford's first clean sheet of the season, and meant they had more than halved the points deficit to their closest relegation rival.
 The club's form continued to improve, and they achieved an important 3–1 victory over relegation rivals Rossendale United at the beginning of April, a game dubbed "The Game of Death".
 Over the Easter weekend, Salford picked up a further four points with a 2–2 draw with Chorley followed by a 3–1 win over Warrington Town, meaning they now sat only four points behind Rossendale with a game in hand.
 Salford won their game in hand against Harrogate Railway Athletic, but lost 4–1 to Skelmersdale United, meaning the relegation battle would be decided in the last round of fixtures.

 Survival was secured on the final day of the season with a 5–2 win away at Garforth Town.
 It was a turnaround in fortunes dubbed "The Great Escape"; the club had been bottom of the table since August, were relying on Rossendale losing to Mossley, and were losing their own game 1–0 at half-time.